 Advised Cornerstone Real Estate Advisers on the sale of Ihilani JW Marriott Hotel at Ko’Olina, to be converted to a 186-room Four Seasons luxury hotel in addition to 206 Four Seasons residential condominium units.

 Assisted an international opportunity fund in its acquisition of senior securitized and junior participation interests of a US$160 million mortgage loan encumbering the San Francisco Westin Hotel and the concurrent deed in lieu of foreclosure transaction.
-Also advised on the US$350 million sale of the hotel, one of the largest hotel deals in the first half of 2015.
+Also advised on the US$350 million sale of the hotel.

 Represented an international real estate opportunity fund in connection with the US$128 million sale of The St. Regis, Washington D.C.